ProBLEN HGH Independent IGF-1 Clinical Study Results

-The amount of human growth hormone in the adult body is usually measured by checking the blood IGF-1 level, and proper IGF-1 clinical studies can be done to measure the effectiveness of any HGH product.
+The amount of growth hormone in the adult body is usually measured by checking the blood IGF-1 level, and proper IGF-1 clinical studies can be done to measure the effectiveness of any growth hormone supplement.

 There are now many different products on the market, yet only a few have undergone double-blind placebo IGF-1 clinical trials to measure their effectiveness at actually increasing human growth hormone in the body.
 Of those few brands the clinical studies done on our ProBLEN formula showed the best results, and only our studies were done independently.

-The Effects of Homeopathic Human Growth Hormone and Pituitary Extract Administered to 21 Adult and Elderly Subjects Deficient in Growth Hormone.
+The Effects of Homeopathic Human Growth Hormone and Pituitary Extract Administered to 21 Adult and Elderly Subjects Deficient in Growth Hormone.1

 Objective: Determine the therapeutic efficacy of combinations of homeopathic substances (human growth hormone and pituitary extract) on adult and elderly subjects with adult-onset human growth hormone deficiency.